Maria Adams, MS, MPH, RD

 Daily amount: 6 ounces

 Labels are not always what they seem, so learn to read them in order to maximize your food knowledge.
 For example, whole wheat bread is not the same as whole grain bread.
-Ideally, whole grain should be the first ingredient on the list.
+Whole grain should be the first ingredient on the list.
+Ideally, food should have as few ingredients as possible.
+The more ingredients a product has, the more processed and less natural it is.

 Vegetables in the dry beans and peas group provide considerable amounts of protein, iron, and zinc.
 They are also considered part of the protein group.